-At Cavanaugh Eye Center, we diagnose and treat patients who suffer from a range of dry eye symptoms.
+At Cavanaugh Eye Center, we diagnose and treat patients in Overland Park, KS, and beyond who suffer from a range of dry eye symptoms.

 Dry eye may be treated with over-the-counter (OTC) products such as artificial tears, gel drops, overnight gels and overnight ointments.
 Artificial tears are one of the most common treatments for dry eye—some people need to put drops in several times a day while others may need to use them only once a day.
 Gel drops are a thicker eye drop formulation that creates a protective shield over the eyes for soothing comfort.
 Overnight gels are designed to provide long-lasting, nighttime protection from dry eye symptoms while you sleep.
 Overnight ointments form a smooth, protective layer for the eyes that provides long-lasting dry eye symptom relief at night.
 The benefit of thicker OTC products like gels and ointments is lasting lubrication, however, the disadvantages are blurred vision after application.

 If you have mild dry eye symptoms, taking certain supplements might work for you.
 Omega-3 and omega-6 supplements, including the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), have been studied as a treatment for dry eye and research has found that they can significantly reduce dry eye symptoms.